-(FY 2022 Update) Original projections proved too aspirational and are now adjusted.
-Although COVID constrictions are finally easing, Oregon is experiencing an ongoing shortage of trained and experienced investigators.
-Further, the time required to vet and complete legitimate New Carrier Entrant Audits (regularly delayed by carriers failing to submit documents on time) is negatively impacting Comprehensive Investigations far more than anticipated. ---- Oregon has historically had an extremely robust carrier investigation program.
+Oregon has historically had an extremely robust carrier investigation program.
 Not only do investigators conduct thorough reviews, they also devote a great deal of time to educating the carriers they audit.
 Though time consuming, this is done to promote future compliance in a positive proactive fashion as opposed to simply handing carrier officials reports of their violations.
 Our investigation capacity has been impacted in recent years, however, by a wave of retirements which not only took away resources, but also require experienced investigators to spend time training new employees.
 The new people in turn take time to become fully proficient.
 Additionally, New Carrier Entrant audits will be added to our portfolio and will likely have an impact on the number of inspections and investigations.
-As a new challenge, the COVID-19 situation is slowing investigations as it takes more time and multiple attempts to get carriers to provide needed documents.
-Our goals for investigations reflect these constraints as well as our intention to rebuild over the coming years-though we expect some impacts will continue as over 30 percent of the agency's workforce is eligible for retirement.
+As a new challenge, the COVID-19 situation is slowing investigations reflect these constraints as well as our intention to rebuild over the coming years-though we expect some impacts will continue as over 30 percent of the agency's workforce is eligible for retirement.
 Oregon performs few Focused Reviews, and no Off-Site Reviews.
 This is because our investigators must investigate a carrier's full compliance posture and record all relevant violations in order to proceed with enforcement during subsequent reviews.
 Focused reviews are typically used when a carrier has been seen multiple times and only has one or two issues left that need to be followed up on.